-Executive Vice President and General Manager, Early Phase Drug Development
+Executive Vice President and General Manager, Early Phase

 ABOUT MIKE MENCER

-Prior to joining Patheon in 2003, he held roles of increasing responsibility for companies that are now part of Teva Pharmaceutical Industries (NYSE: TEVA) and Sanofi S.A.
-(NASDAQ: SNY) as well as teaching graduate-level project management courses for The University of Cincinnati, Division of Pharmaceutical Sciences, as an adjunct professor.
+Prior to joining Patheon in 2003, Mike held roles of increasing responsibility for companies that are now part of Teva Pharmaceutical Industries and Sanofi S.A. as well as teaching graduate-level project management courses for The University of Cincinnati, Division of Pharmaceutical Sciences, as an adjunct professor.
 He received his Bachelor of Science degree in chemical sciences from Xavier University, maintains a PMP certification, has participated in leadership development study at the Center of Creative Leadership, and received his operational excellence training from McKinsey & Company.